 The fly in Saturday's ointment came in the form of a toothache.
 Or at least the possibility of one.
 As I hinted recently, there's a better than even chance your old Uncle Rod will be retiring from his daytime engineering gig shortly.
 That being the case, I want to have all my medical and dental ducks in a row.
 At the head of that row were my wisdom teeth, which I still have at my advanced age, and one in particular that was all too obviously going to be a major problem if I didn't have it out.

 I should have got the sucker removed over thirty years ago.
 The Air Force dentists thought I should, but the Strategic Air Command had other ideas.
-In the midst of the post 'Nam military depression, SAC needed every single Missile Combat Crew Member for Alerts.
+In the midst of the post 'Nam military depression, SAC needed every single Missile Combat Crew Member.
 They made it clear that the time I would be off-alert would be unacceptable.
 That was OK with me; my teeth weren't hurting, and I was a mite queasy about getting them pulled, that's for dadgum sure.
 Unk went back to stemming the red tide and thought no more about wisdom teeth for a long time.

 Flash forward to two weeks ago.
 I was still queasy, but I knew something had to be done, and made an appointment with an oral surgeon.
 His opinion?
 I needed two pulled, not just one, and it should be done right away.
 "Right away," alas, turned out to be last Friday, which to my dismay was the Friday afore the new Moon weekend.
 Oh fracking well.